 “My catering company works with the garden, we get our food from there to cater.
 And then I started learning from Dr.Ross, over time we started realizing that this can set us apart because we have access to high quality first pick organic food.
 It elevated us tremendously and then we actually developed a relationship with agriculture and learning how to grow food.

 I went to Hawaii and came back to see the garden was just like messed up and I said I had to take it upon myself to not let this powerful resource go to waste.
 That started the process of learning how to be a director of a garden and what it entails.
 It wasn’t until then I decided to rewrite the structure, so me and my bro Luther decided to take it upon ourselves to pick up the mountain because it's a safe peaceful space where we can educate thousands of people and feed them as well.”

 What kind of events do you have here?

-“So we do a lot of workshops but our main events are our introduction to organic gardening classes called “Your Taste Buds Are Not Your God".
-I have had cooking classes, juicing classes, and we also just taught a class about fibroids.
+“So we do a lot of workshops but our main events are our introduction to organic gardening classes called “Your Taste Buds Are Not Your God”.
+I have had cooking, juicing, and we also just taught a class about fibroids.
 We really want to use this space as a platform for all of the healers and educators to come together.
 We want to have a yoga class or a physical fitness class and it will be coming soon.”

 As we’re daily becoming more aware of systemic oppression, what impact do you wish to have on the community to assist in moving towards changing the narrative?